braydentam/ActiveLearn/README.md

 We want to augment these systems with something that enhances student-teacher engagement on any web conferencing system.

 ## How we do it
-We provide real-time data and feedback for teachers
+We provide real-time data and feedback for teachers.
 We help teachers create, share, and engage with their students with interactive documents:
 * Document sharing
   * High resolution screen sharing system